straider/coding-dojo/FizzBuzz/README.md

 - v1: using object PrimeWord that after instantiated with a number and a word returns the word if a value is divisible by number else returns an empty string;
 - v2: using object PrimeWord, ordered list and Iterator;
-- v3: using object NumberWord and a Decorator for each pair.
+- v3: using object NumberWord and a Decorator for each pair;
+- v4: use steps in Chain Of Responsibility.

 ----